evrimfer/evrimfer.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student at Genetics Graduate Interdisciplinary Program at University of Arizona.
-My research interests are origin of life and molecular evolution of organisms.
-I am studying evolution of translation machinery using computational analysis.
+My research interests are origin of life and molecular evolution of translation machinery.
+I am studying evolution of translation factors using computational analysis.